Stephen J. R. Smith: Philanthropy

-In 2015, he gave to $50 million to Queen's University at Kingston, after which Queen's business school was renamed to Smith School of Business.
-On November 2, 2023, he paid $100 million for Queen's engineering department to be renamed to the Stephen J. R. Smith Faculty of Engineering and Applied Science.
+In 2015, he gave $50 million to Queen's University at Kingston, after which Queen's business school was renamed to Smith School of Business.
+On 2 November 2023, he gifted $100 million to the faculty of engineering at Queen's.
+The university announced on that day a new name for the faculty: the Stephen J. R. Smith Faculty of Engineering and Applied Science.